The-OpenROAD-Project/OpenLane/docs/source/contributing_to_docs.rst

 --------------------------------------------------------------------------------

 * New documentation should be written in reStructuredText not Markdown.
-* Take a look at existing RST documentation to get glimps of it's syntax.
+* Take a look at existing RST documentation to get glimpse of its syntax.
 * Use ``of`` instead of ``'``, for example: ``Docker's Installation`` → ``after the installation of the Docker``.
 * Instead of ``don't`` and ``can't`` use full forms: ``do not`` and ``cannot``